 According to the EPA, contamination of recyclable loads is on average 16 percent per ton and increasing, but it can be as much as 50 percent per load.
 Some haulers will accept a small percentage of contaminants in each load while others require zero contamination for items to be considered recyclable.

 To prevent items from being considered non-recyclable and tossed into landfills, it’s important to educate yourself regarding what is recyclable and what should be thrown into the trash.
 Check the recycling receptacles which are often labeled as to what is accepted.
 Many waste reduction companies have lists on their websites as to what is recyclable and what needs to be discarded in the trash.

 If you are unsure about what can be recycled, consult your local waste collection company.
 If you’re a Texas Disposal Systems customer, check out the TDS Waste Wizard App and try our “What goes where?” feature.

 Since 2010, TDS has run our more than 100,000-square-foot Materials Recovery Facility (MRF).
 The facility features two sorting systems dedicated to processing materials electronically, mechanically, and manually.

-Thanks to meticulous collection and sorting methods, TDS processes more than 50,000 pounds of recyclable materials per hour.
+Thanks to meticulous collection and sorting methods, TDS processes 20-25 tons of recyclable material per hour.
 This includes plastics, aluminum, cardboard, paper and glass.
 The TDS MRF provides an efficient way to eliminate pollution from excess materials going into our landfills.
 The company’s efforts have also caused an increase in manufacturing product supply lines and led to new jobs.